abhishekprakash256/mongo-helper-kit/README.md

     - "localhost" is passed when using outside the docker container to access the mongo for bulk data insertion

+## Note

+The client name passed in the helper fucntion is imp as using from outside use - "localhost" The client name passed in the helper fucntion is imp as using from docker container use - "mongo"

 ## License